Vojtěch Preissig: Membership in Czechoslovak resistance

-Preissig, along with his daughter Irena Bernášková, supported the Czech resistance during both World Wars and was arrested in 1940 for doing graphic design work for one of the most important magazines of the resistance, called V boj ("Into the Fight"), that had been outlawed by German authorities.
+Preissig, along with his daughter Irena Bernášková, supported the Czechoslovak resistance during both World Wars and was arrested in 1940 for doing graphic design work for one of the most important magazines of the resistance, called V boj ("Into Combat"), that had been outlawed by German authorities.
 He died on 11 June 1944 in Dachau concentration camp.

 Work

 During World War I he designed recruitment posters for the United States armed forces, which were mainly directed at Czech immigrants.
 Preissig's work with book design and font design originated from a need for better printing type in Czech.
 Czech printers had traditionally used German typefaces and added additional diacritical marks as needed.

 Preissig Antiqua

 Preissig's work with typefaces began by creating the Preissig Antiqua typeface.
 Preissig created 'Preissig Antiqua' roughly around the early 20th Century that would influence the style of print and type designs not only in Czechoslovakia, but also all over Europe in general.